BigEmperor26/NLU/readme.md

 - Randomly Weighted Loss
 - Focal Loss

 However it uses a pseudo randomly weighting, with the higher weight applied to the higher loss.
-This should help improve the results, as higher losses will be weighted more and therefore the model should learn better
+This should help improve the results, as higher losses will be weighted more and therefore the model should learn better.

+These improvements do not change drastically the architecture.
+Rather, they are small tweaks that allow to get a few points more.
+More precise tuning of the hyperparameters could further increase the score.

 Results:

  | ATIS |      |Balanced ATIS|      | SNIPS |     |
  |-----|----- |------------ |----- |------ |-----|
  |Slot F1|Intent Accuracy| Slot F1|Intent Accuracy| Slot F1|Intent Accuracy|
  | 94.70 |95.30| 97.33|97.20| 88.10|96.29|

 ![](assets/BiLSTM.svg)

-These improvements do not change drastically the architecture.
-Rather, they are small tweaks that allow to get a few points more.
-More precise tuning of the hyperparameters could further increase the score.
 # BERT

 Bidirectional Encoder Representations from Transformers (BERT) allow to encode sentences better than Recurrent models and at the same time being faster.